 Fiscal Sponsor Information for Overseas Organization

 Tyndale House Foundation may consider a grant request from an overseas organization that does not currently have 501(c)(3) Tax Exempt Status in the United States if the grant application is sponsored by a “fiscal sponsor”.
-We will allocate grants to such “fiscal agents” only if they accept fiscal sponsorship responsibility.
+We will allocate grants to “fiscal agents” if they accept fiscal sponsorship responsibility.

 A fiscal sponsor is a public charity seeking funds for a project compatible with its own mission but implemented by an organization overseas without public charity status in the United States.
-The Overseas Organization is autonomous, planning and managing their programs and funds.
-Their Fiscal Sponsor is their link to funding from the United States.
+The Overseas Organization is autonomous, planning and managing their own programs and funds.
+The Fiscal Sponsor is their link to funding from the United States.
 In some cases they may have tax exempt status in their own county.
 This does not satisfy the U.S. Tax Code requirements placed on foundations.

 A letter of agreement in which the fiscal sponsor indicates the relationship and a willingness to act for the Overseas Entity is required.
 In such an agreement, the fiscal sponsor stipulates that the project is compatible with the sponsor’s own mission and purpose, and that the sponsor’s management has agreed to such stipulation.
 The Overseas Entity agrees to provide all project information and follow-up reports as required.

 Sponsoring organizations should independently investigate their legal responsibilities to be sure they comply with IRS and other U.S. Government regulations pertaining to fiscal sponsorship.
-For additional information please see Fiscal Sponsorship: Six Ways To Do It Right (http://www.amazon.com/Fiscal-Sponsorship-Ways-Do-Right/dp/1888956070 or http://www.adlercolvin.com/pdf/grantmaking/six_ways.pdf).